Michael-Warrior-Angel/MLP-vs-SVM-on-MNIST/README.md

 RBF Kernel: A non-linear kernel that uses a Gaussian function to project the data into a higher-dimensional space

 Tools and Libraries:
-We use Python as the main programming language for implementing the models.
+Python is used as the main programming language for implementing the models.
 The following libraries are used:
-Keras: To build and train the MLP.
+1. Keras: To build and train the MLP.
-Scikit-learn: For implementing SVM and calculating various performance metrics.
+2. Scikit-learn: For implementing SVM and calculating various performance metrics.
-NumPy: For data manipulation and handling arrays.
+3. NumPy: For data manipulation and handling arrays.
-Matplotlib: For visualizing results.
+4. Matplotlib: For visualizing results.

 RESULTS AND DISCUSSION:
 Both MLP and SVM are evaluated using metrics such as: accuracy, precision, recall, F1-score, computational loss, and efficiency (training time).